skx/foth/README.md

 * Added debug output if ${DEBUG} is non-empty.
 * Added test-cases.
 * Removed all uses of `os.Exit()`.
+  * We return `error` objects where appropriate, allowing the caller to detect problems.
 * Make redefining existing words possible.
   * Note that due to our implementation previously defined words remain unchanged, even if a word is replaced/updated.